-Fig.~\ref{One} shows how the trial wave functions approach to the unity as we increase the precision of the eigenvalue $\widetilde{E}$.
-The functions (1), (3), (5), (7) and (9) are under-shooted solutions and the functions (2), (4), (6), (8), (10), (11) and (12) are over-shooted ones.
-Starting from a under-shooted solution (1) at $\widetilde{E}= E_0-0.19$, one can increase the precision of $\widetilde{E}$ by increasing minimal amount in the next digit to obtain the over-shooted solution.
-Again, starting from a over-shooted solution (2) at $\widetilde{E}= E_0-0.15$, one can increase the precision of $\widetilde{E}$ by decreasing minimal amount in the next digit to get the under-shooted solution.
-After a number of iterations, the solutions stop to approach to the unity although we increase the precision by alternating the over- and under-shooting.
-We can observe that there is a limit to pushing the function value to the right as we see from overlapped functions (5), (7), (9), and (6), (8), (10), (11), (12).
-When $\widetilde{E}$ reaches around $ E_0-0.17553$, functions starts to be flipped violently without being pushed to the right any longer.
+Figure \ref{One} shows how the trial wave functions approach unity as we increase the precision of the eigenvalue $\widetilde{E}$.
+The functions (1), (3), (5), (7), and (9) are the under-shooted solutions and the functions (2), (4), (6), (8), (10), (11), and (12) are the over-shooted ones.
+Starting from an under-shooted solution (1) at $\widetilde{E} = E_0 - 0.19$, we can increase the precision of $\widetilde{E}$ by increasing the minimal amount in the next digit to obtain the over-shooted solution.
+Again, starting from an over-shooted solution (2) at $\widetilde{E} = E_0 - 0.15$, we can increase the precision of $\widetilde{E}$ by decreasing the minimal amount in the next digit to obtain the under-shooted solution.
+After a number of iterations, the solutions cease to approach unity although we increase the precision by alternating the process of over- and under-shooting.
+We observe that there is a limit to pushing the value of the function to the right as can be seen from the overlapped functions (5), (7), (9), and (6), (8), (10), (11), and (12).
+When $\widetilde{E}$ reaches a value of nearly $ E_0 - 0.17553$, the functions start to flip drastically without being pushed to the right any further.

-On the contrary, Fig.~\ref{Two} tells us that $y(\rho)$ is pushed to the right more and more as $\widetilde{E} $ approaches 7.46 with $\tilde{c}=2.5$.
-And we can see from Fig.~\ref{Two} that if $\widetilde{E} $ is exactly 7.46, $y(\rho)=1$.
-And we can easily check that if $\widetilde{E} =7.46 $ exactly, $y(\rho ) = 1 $ numerically also.
-This phenomenon occurs because a series expansion of eq.(\ref{qq:6}) consists of a three term recurrence relation, which require two quantized parameters ($\widetilde{E} $ and $\tilde{c}$) to create a polynomial.
+It can be seen from Fig.~\ref{Two} that $y(\rho)$ is pushed more to the right as $\widetilde{E} $ approaches 7.46 with $\tilde{c} = 2.5$ and if $\widetilde{E} $ is exactly equal to 7.46, $y(\rho) = 1$.
+This situation occurs because a series expansion of Eq.(\ref{qq:6}) consists of a 3-term recurrence relation, which requires two quantized parameters ($\widetilde{E} $ and $\tilde{c}$) to create a polynomial.